bsaund12/portfolio/README.md

 # then open http://localhost:8000 in your browser
 ```

-Note: the visitor counter will not work locally — the API's CORS allowlist only
+Note: the visitor counter will not work locally, the API's CORS allowlist only
 permits the live domain, so requests from `localhost` or a `file://` origin are
 rejected.
 Everything else on the page works fine locally.